ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 Beyond the `Related Work`_, there is wiggle room within this proposal for alternatives.

 A. Drop specification point (7) making implicit modules for each type declaration.
 It's not required by the rest of the proposal.
 I like it, though.
+Removing this part would make ``-XLocalModules`` fully conservative with respect to today's Haskell.

 B. Drop the possibility of the ``import`` keyword in the ``module`` import item.
 Users can always just write one more ``import module`` statement to